Can You Stim and Not Have Autism? Stimming and its Associations

 Stimming and Autism Spectrum Disorder

-Stimming, short for self-stimulating behaviors, is often associated with autism, although it's not exclusive to individuals with this condition.
+Stimming, short for self-stimulatory behaviors, is often associated with autism, although it's not exclusive to individuals with this condition.
 Clinically referred to as 'self-stimulatory behaviors,' stimming is identified by its repetitive movements and/or vocalizations [3].

 People with autism may have more pronounced stimming behaviors due to experiencing senses differently, with heightened sensory experiences.
 These behaviors can include actions like doing something repeatedly or making the same sound multiple times.
 Stimming can manifest itself in a variety of ways, including visual stimming, which can be explored further in our article can stimming be visual?.